 In the Personal Injury area, he represents people in all types of personal injury cases including accidents involving motor vehicles and motorcycles, products and premises liability, construction accidents, drownings, boating accidents environmental hazards and medical malpractice.
 He handles sexual assault cases on behalf of both adult and children victims.
 The injuries in the cases he has prosecuted include death, burns, RSD, paralysis, blindness and Legionnaire’s disease.
 He uses technology to help jurors understand in simple terms what might otherwise be complex, including video reconstruction, videotaped depositions, and clear use of illustrations, charts, maps and highlighted documentary evidence.
 Most of his cases use expert witnesses, including accident reconstruction experts, and economic and medical experts to establish damages.

-After years of litigation, overcame a large team of defense attorneys' assertions of various legal and factual defenses.
-Our client accepted this $3.5 Million settlement, which is larger than any other known or reported Section 1983 civil rights claim for misconduct by law enforcement in Connecticut.
+After years of litigation, negotiated a $3.5 Million settlement, which is the largest reported Section 1983 settlement in a civil rights claim for excessive force by law enforcement in Connecticut.